Chonmage: History

-The origins of the chonmage can be traced back to the Heian period.
-During this period, aristocrats wore special cap like crowns as part of their official clothing.
+The origins of the chonmage can be traced back to the Heian period (794–1185).
+During this period, aristocrats wore special cap-like crowns as part of their official clothing.
 To secure the crown in place, the hair would be tied near the back of the head.

 Between the 1580s (towards the end of the Warring States period, 1467–1615) and the 1630s (the beginning of the Edo period, 1603–1867), Japanese cultural attitudes to men's hair shifted; where a full head of hair and a beard had been valued as a sign of manliness in the preceding militaristic era, in the ensuing period of peace, this gradually shifted until a beard and an unshaven pate were viewed as barbaric, and resistant of the peace that had resulted from two centuries of civil war.
 This change was also enforced during the Japanese invasion of Joseon (1592–1598), where some Japanese commanders forced the submitted Koreans to shave their heads to this hairstyle, as a method of converting their identities to that of Japanese.

 A shaven pate (the sakayaki) became required of the samurai classes by the early Edo period, and by the 1660s, all men, commoner or samurai, were forbidden from wearing beards, with the sakayaki deemed mandatory.
+The style of the chonmage ("topknot") was dependent on the social status of the wearer, with that of the samurai being more pronounced than artisans or merchants.
+Ronin, samurai who did not serve a Lord, were not required to shave their heads.
+This became an easy way to identify such men.

 Under the Meiji Restoration, the practices of the samurai classes, deemed feudal and unsuitable for modern times following the end of sakoku in 1853, resulted in a number of edicts intended to 'modernise' the appearance of upper class Japanese men.
 With the Dampatsurei Edict of 1871 issued by Emperor Meiji during the early Meiji Era, men of the samurai classes were forced to cut their hair short, effectively abandoning the chonmage.

 Sumo

-In modern times, the only remaining wearers of the chonmage are kabuki actors and sumo wrestlers.
+In modern Japan, the only remaining wearers of the chonmage are sumo wrestlers and kabuki actors.
+Given the uniqueness of the style in modern times, the Japan Sumo Association employs specialist hairdressers called tokoyama to cut and prepare sumo wrestlers' hair.

 The sumo style of the chonmage is slightly different, in that the pate is no longer shaved.
 However, the hair may be thinned in this region or the crown of the head shaved, called nakazori, to allow the topknot to sit more neatly.
+This is done around once every three months.